Recruitment and Hiring

 As part of our interview process, you will be asked to work through a case study with your interviewer.
 This will give you an example of the challenges we address each day and give us a chance to see you use your problem solving skills and knowledge to tackle these issues.
 These cases will be similar to the case interview format used by many management consulting firms, but will focus on international development-related challenges to reflect the type of work that we do.
 Your interviewer may also ask you about your past academic and professional experiences, team and leadership activities, and your specific interests in development and our work.

-To learn more about Dalberg, we encourage you to join one of our regular Webinars on “Working at Dalberg: The Life of an International Development Consultant.”
-These discussions provide an overview of Dalberg’s work, what it is like to be a consultant at Dalberg, our recruiting process, and an opportunity to ask questions directly to Dalberg consultants.
-We hold three to four webinars per year.
-Details will be posted on the “Current Opportunities” section of our website.
+To learn more about Dalberg, we encourage you to join one of our regular informational sessions.
+These webinars provide an overview of our work, what it is like to work at Dalberg, our recruiting process, and an opportunity to ask questions directly to our staff.
+Webinars are held periodically throughout the year.

 Dalberg offers a highly entrepreneurial environment with no single fixed career path.
 This is demonstrated in the numerous paths taken by our current consultants and alumni.
 For example, we have staff who have stayed at Dalberg from early in their career through to the partner level, staff who have left for graduate school and returned to Dalberg after graduation, and alumni who left Dalberg to pursue other opportunities in the sector.
 Career progression at Dalberg is based on performance.
 Therefore, there are no set lengths of time that consultants are required to stay in a position before being considered for promotion.
 Promotion decisions are made based on our ongoing feedback and professional development processes.
 In addition to informal feedback provided throughout projects, consultants receive formal feedback at the end of each client engagement and every six months during their professional development review.